Seaweeds and Human Health

-Iodine sensitivity and hyperthyroidism: Some people are extremely sensitive to the iodine in seaweed, and may show signs and symptoms of hyperthyroidism (excessive thyroid function): nervousness, insomnia, rapid heartbeat, heart palpitations, excessive sweating etc. These people should be cautious about the amount of seaweed in their diet.
+Some people are extremely sensitive to the iodine in seaweed and may show signs and symptoms of hyperthyroidism (excessive thyroid function): nervousness, insomnia, rapid heartbeat, heart palpitations, excessive sweating etc. These people should be cautious about the amount of seaweed in their diet.
 People with chronic hyperthyroidism probably should not eat seaweed (especially Kombu or Bladderwrack).

 Vitamins: Seaweeds are an excellent source of all the known vitamins, particularly the B vitamins.
 Vitamin content varies widely between species, season of harvest and area of harvest.

-Water soluble fiber: All seaweed gels are relatively indigestible by humans, and act as high quality water-soluble fiber in our digestive tracts and as food for our colon flora.
+All seaweed gels are relatively indigestible by humans and act as high-quality water-soluble fiber in our digestive tracts and as food for our colon flora.
 This may be why many seaweeds are considered to be soothing intestinal tonics in many Asian medical traditions.

 In 1957 the U.S. Atomic Energy Commission recommended taking five grams of powdered kelp, algin or sodium alginate daily for protection from the radioactive fallout from atmospheric nuclear testing.
 This is probably good health advice for today as well.
-Scientific studies measuring Strontium-90 (Sr-90) in the deciduous teeth of children and the bones of adults indicated that although levels declined during the 1970’s, they were as high in the 1980’s and 1990’s as they were during the late 1950’s, when radioactive fallout from above-ground nuclear testing was at its peak.
+Scientific studies measuring Strontium-90 (Sr-90) in the deciduous teeth of children and the bones of adults indicated that although levels declined during the 1970s, they were as high in the 1980s and 1990s as they were during the late 1950s, when radioactive fallout from above-ground nuclear testing was at its peak.
 Sr-90 is easily traced in the body because it is deposited in the bones and teeth and has a relatively long half-life (29.78 years).
-It continuously emit radiation as it decays, causing bone cancers and leukemias.
+It continuously emits radiation as it decays, causing bone cancers and leukemias.